material-components/material-components-ios/contributing/deprecation_policy.md

 Read [go/mdc-ios-measuring-api-usage](http://go/mdc-ios-measuring-api-usage) to learn how to measure API usage internally.

-If there is zero API usage beyond our own library: skip to step 9 (Delete the API).
+If there is zero API usage beyond our own library: skip to step 7 (Deprecate the API).
 Otherwise, proceed to step 2.

 ### Step 2: Create a GitHub project